Beyond Smoothed Analysis: Analyzing the Simplex Method by the Book: Introduction

+A well-formed LP should be scaled appropriately: the input data, the output solution, and intermediate values should be not too large and not too small.
+This is important to the functioning of real-world software.

+The primary way in which this scaling requirement has been explained is through the effects of floating-point arithmetic.
+A poorly scaled matrix is likely to have a high condition number.
+The numerical concerns described above are an important reason for why proper scaling of the input is explicitly recommended.

+The tolerances provide a second important anchor point for scaling.
+When some of the optimal values are small relative to the tolerances, this can negatively affect the quality of the solution for its intended purpose.
+When some of the solution values are too large relative to the tolerance, the solver may be unable to satisfy all feasibility and optimality conditions within the small (absolute) tolerance.

+It is best practice to choose the measurement units for the rows and columns such that the non-zero values of variables across basic feasible solutions lie in some common, limited range of magnitudes.
+Most LP solvers also include automatic scaling algorithms in case the user's scaling is deemed insufficient.
+This practice speaks directly to the geometry of the feasible set.

+Overall, the role of scaling for the performance of the simplex method is poorly understood \cite[p.~110]{marosbook}.

-\paragraph{Perturbations} When feasibility tolerances are permitted, LP solvers can be made faster by intentionally changing the right-hand side $\veb$, bounds $\veo, \veu$, or the objective $\vecc$.
+\paragraph{Perturbations} When feasibility tolerances are permitted, solvers can be made faster by intentionally changing the right-hand side $\veb$, variable bounds, or the objective $\vecc$.
 A number of mechanisms make use of this allowance.
 We focus on one specific such mechanism, which is random perturbation before starting the simplex method.
 Generally these perturbations are done in such a manner as to make the feasible region larger.
-The perturbations are of a similar order of magnitude to the feasibility tolerance.
-The primary use of this a priori perturbation is in perturbing the objective vector $\vecc$ before starting the dual simplex method.
-In \Cref{sec:bythebooksimplexfindings} we will see that such perturbations are used in HiGHS.
+The perturbations are of a similar order of magnitude to the feasibility tolerance as discussed in \Cref{sec:bythebooksimplexfindings}.
+The primary use of a priori perturbation in practice is in perturbing the objective vector $\vecc$ before starting the dual simplex method.
 During both the primal and dual simplex method, more perturbations and shifts can be performed at later iterations if needed.
-One consequence of bound perturbations is that we avoid degeneracy and consequently the simplex method cannot cycle.
+One consequence of bound perturbations is that degeneracy is avoided and consequently the simplex method cannot cycle.
+We furthermore analyze their implications on the running time of the simplex method.

+As noted by \cite[p.~61]{qi-huangfu}, perturbations are ubiquitous among LP solvers but ``despite its wide application, the discussion of why perturbation works is relatively rare."
+He highlights that in the survey by Bixby \cite{BixbySurvey} it is noted that more ``aggressive'' perturbations are experimentally viewed as more effective and that, in personal communication, it became clear there was no theoretical understanding as to why.
+Our results provide the first theoretical explanation of this phenomenon.